 - Have 180-220 UCAS points (or EU equivalent) of at which at least 80 must be from drama, dance or theatre studies.
 If you do not have the sufficient number of UCAS points you must be able to provide sufficient proof that you are able to work at degree level.

-- Possess a good grasp of spoken/written English (usually a GCSE at Grade C or above, a European equivalent or an IELTS pass at Level 6.0 or higher).
+- Possess a good grasp of spoken/written English (usually a GCSE at Grade C or above, a European equivalent or academic IELTS at Level 6.0 or higher in all elements).

 - Demonstrate the self-discipline required by a tough physical training regime.